Level Centre

 Case Studies

-New equipment funded by a £4,751 Small Business Adaptation Grant from Derbyshire Dales District Council has enabled this beauty business to expand.
+New equipment funded by a £25k Business Development Grant from Derbyshire Dales District Council has increase productivity for this tree surgery business.

 More Case Studies